Lending into retirement

 - We will only use employed and self employed income where the term of the mortgage does not exceed the customers anticipated retirement age, or 70th birthday.

 - The maximum age at the end of the mortgage term is 75 years for all lending.

-- Future retirement income will need to be verified where the client is taking a mortgage term which extends beyond the pension/retirement age (based on date of birth), or their anticipated retirement age, whichever is the earliest.
+- Future retirement income will need to be verified where the applicant is taking a mortgage term which extends beyond their anticipated retirement age or 70th birthday, whichever is the earliest